tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 #### Run Machine Stats on a Cron Job

 By leveraging cron, you can run Machines Stats on a schedule to gather data over a period of time.
-This is useful if you want to gather utilization data, for example recording the CPU utilization of your machines over a set period.

 Since we're not piping the result to Tidal Migrations Platform, and are instead saving the result files locally, this approach can be used on an offline server.